Doing business with the city of Moline could become easier under proposal. Here's why

 Fleet and Facilities Manager Sarah Mark displayed photos taken of the basement in City Hall, showing crumbling plaster, broken tiles and obvious water damage.

-"One of the most immediate (needs) is the need for waterproofing our basement.
+"One of the most immediate (issues) is the need for waterproofing our basement.
 We've got an issue with humidity down in the basement as well as water coming through the walls," Mark said.
-"It has created a condition down here where we've got plaster coming down, paint chipping and we've asbestos tiles that have popped up in areas because of the water damage."
+"It has created a condition down here where we've got plaster coming down, paint chipping and we have asbestos tiles that have popped up in areas because of the water damage."

 Vitas said it is also necessary to address the massive amount of records being stored in the basement and begin the process of digitizing them or destroying records that no longer serve a purpose or have outlived their usefulness.

-City Hall is in need of a new boiler, mold remediation, removal of asbestos tiles, and abatement of lead-based paint.
+City Hall is also in need of a new boiler, mold remediation, removal of asbestos tiles and abatement of lead-based paint.

-The fire station is in need of a new HVAC system, boilers, roof, windows, upgrades to electrical and mechanical equipment and needs lead abatement and waterproofing.
+The fire station is in need of a new HVAC system, boilers, roof, windows, upgrades to electrical and mechanical equipment, lead abatement and waterproofing.